-During the year, the Company issued convertible loan notes to the value of £2.8m at an interest rate of 8% with interest accruing monthly.
+During the prior year, the Group issued convertible loan notes to the value of £2.8m at an interest rate of 8% per annum, with interest accruing monthly.

-The convertible loan is a hybrid financial instrument, whereby a debt host liability component and an embedded derivative liability component was determined at initial recognition.
-The conversion option did not satisfy the fixed for fixed equity criterion (fixed number of shares and fixed amount of cash).
+The convertible loan is a hybrid financial instrument, whereby a debt host liability component and an embedded derivative liability component were determined at initial recognition.
+The conversion option did not satisfy the fixed-for-fixed equity criterion (fixed number of shares and fixed amount of cash) and hence these instruments are not considered to contain an equity element.